ZhianMai/My-LeetCode-Solution/README.md

   * class name should be norn, whereas function name should be verb;
   * single method for single functionality;
   * function parameter list should not be too long;
-  * reuse object if possible.
+  * reuse object if possible, etc.
    <br /><br />
 But... this book is very thick, so I may violate some rules unintentionaly :(
 * be optimal solutions for runtime first, then for memory.
 But if the optimal solution is hard to read and understand, I may discard it;